Jordan Flores: Loan Spells from Wigan Athletic

 On 30 January 2017, Flores signed for League Two club Blackpool on loan for the remainder of the season.
 He made his debut five days later in a 1–1 draw with Colchester United at Bloomfield Road, playing the full 90 minutes.
 He scored his first goal for the Tangerines in a 4–1 victory at Carlisle United on 11 February 2017.
 After the match, Flores was voted Man of the Match by the club's supporters.
 Since joining the club, Flores quickly established himself in the first team and quickly made an impression for the side.
 Flores scored his second goal for Blackpool, in a 3–0 win over Plymouth Argyle on 7 March 2017.
 A month later, on 17 April 2017, he scored his third goal for Blackpool, in a 1–0 win over Doncaster Rovers.
 He later helped Blackpool earn promotion back to League One at the first attempt.
 At the end of the 2016–17 season, having made 21 appearances and scoring 3 times, he returned to his parent club, Wigan Athletic.

 On 18 August 2017, Flores was loaned to League Two club Chesterfield a season-long loan deal.
 He made his Chesterfield debut the next day, where he started the whole game, in a 2–0 win over Port Vale on 19 August 2017.
 It wasn't until on 17 October 2017 when he scored his first Chesterfield goal, in a 2–0 win over Crawley Town.
 However, his loan was cut short after being involved in a car accident and never played for the side again.
 By the time of his departure, he went on to make 15 appearances for the side.

 After his loan spell at Chesterfield was terminated, Flores joined Conference side AFC Fylde on loan until 4 April 2018.
 His only appearance came on 24 March 2018, where he started as left–back and played for 62 minutes before being substituted, in a 2–0 loss against Dagenham & Redbridge.

 On 9 August 2018, Flores joined Allsvenskan side Östersunds on loan until the end of 2018.

 Dundalk

 On 25 January 2019, Irish champions Dundalk announced the signing of Flores on a two-year deal.
 In his first season at the club, he scored one goal in 16 league appearances to help win the Premier Division title as well as the League Cup, the President's Cup and the Champions Cup.
 He featured regularly in the 2020–21 UEFA Europa League group stage and scored in the 3–1 defeat against Molde FK in Norway and scored again in the final group game against Arsenal, but lost 4–2.
 In November 2020 he was one of 12 players nominated for the 2020 Puskas Award for a goal he scored for Dundalk against Shamrock Rovers in February 2020.
-He was part of the team that won the 2020 FAI Cup on the 6th December, beating Shamrock Rovers 4–2 at the Aviva Stadium.
+He was part of the team that won the 2020 FAI Cup on 6 December, beating Shamrock Rovers 4–2 at the Aviva Stadium.